greifentor/pomplanter/go/README.md

 ## Run

-Start the application either by
+Change into the project folder with a CLI and start the application either by

 ```go run pomplanter.go pomreader.go {pomFileName}```